Stowarzyszenie-Kodu-i-Zlomu/RJ45-to-QWIIC-adapter/README.md

 # RJ45-to-QWIIC-adapter
 Simple adapter from RJ45 to Qwiic / STEMMA QT / JST SH.

+## !HAS NOT BEEN BUILT YET, CANNOT CONFIRM IF IT WORKS!

 ## About
 We needed a cheap and solid solution for transfering I2C signal over distance greater than 1m.<br>
 This resulted with simple PCB that allows use of ethernet cable for I2C signal.